datalad-handbook/book/docs/basics/101-105-install.rst

 `https://github.com/datalad-datasets/longnow-podcasts.git <https://github.com/datalad-datasets/longnow-podcasts.git>`_,
 and we can give its GitHub URL as the  first positional argument.
-Optionally, the command also takes as second positional argument a path to the *destination*, --a path to where we want to install the dataset to-- In this case it is ``recordings/longnow``.
+Optionally, the command also takes as second positional argument a path to the *destination*, -- a path to where we want to install the dataset to.
+In this case it is ``recordings/longnow``.
 Because we are installing a dataset (the podcasts) into an existing dataset (the ``DataLad-101`` dataset), we also supply a ``-d/--dataset`` flag to the command.
 This specifies the dataset to perform the operation on, and allows us to install